 Club members fly regularly at various local flat field sites and slopes whenever the weather is suitable.
 Visitors and prospective members are always welcome.
 We also hold a number of friendly fly-ins and competitions throughout the summer months and indoor flying meetings at Bridge of Don during the winter months.
 If you are interested in joining ADS or learning to fly, please contact the club secretary via the email address on the Club Info page.

-(Photos: Brian Cullen & Derek Robertson)
+(Photos: Stephen Davies, Derek Robertson)

-(Photos: Derek Robertson)
+(Photos: Mert Kece, Derek Robertson)